Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 III.2: How would the numerically greater but significantly poorer areas of the world be brought up to the level of the numerically smaller but significantly richer areas of the world?

-- III.2.a: Is a short term "wealth drain" from the wealthy areas to the poorer areas of the world, directed in some measure by the government, to dramatically speed up development to ensure long-term stability of the world government necessary?
+- III.2.a: Is a short term "wealth drain" from the wealthy areas to the poorer areas of the world, directed in some measure by the government, to dramatically speed up development to ensure long-term stability of the Global Nation necessary?
 At what scale should this take place?
-[Must link back to III.1.a, and the economic philosophy of the world government to ensure consistency]
+[Must link back to III.1.a, and the economic philosophy of the Global Nation to ensure consistency]
   - III.2.a.a: Case Study on the Marshall Plan, and how it was a success.
     - II.2.a.a.i: Caveat that the Marshall Plan was between nations, not an internal wealth transfer which is what this would be.
     - II.2.a.a.ii: Caveat that the Marshall Plan was a short-term wealth transfer, not something that was a continuous mechanism of wealth transfer.